In this section

 Know your Academic Audit (from Carleton Central) so you can clearly see the outstanding Items on your Audit.
 Courses taken while abroad must be able to fit into the outstanding Items.

 The BIB Audit has Items designed to accommodate the large variety of courses BIB students take abroad.
-All/most of your approved, successfully-completed courses from abroad will be transferred to these Items:
+All of your approved courses from abroad will be transferred to these Items:

-- The bracketed areas: [May include an approved course taken during the year abroad]
+- The bracketed areas in Major #5 and Concentrations [May include an approved course taken during the year abroad]

 - Major Items 6, 7, 8: BUSI/ECON courses